Cost to Replace Skirting Boards

 Are you thinking about replacing skirting boards?

 If you need to replace skirting boards this guide will discuss all you need to know.
-We explore the cost of skirting boards, the types of skirting and the labour fees involved with this type of work. on average the cost to replace skirting boards is around £300 - £500.
+We explore the cost of skirting boards, the types of skirting and the labour fees involved in removing and fitting skirting boards.
+On average the cost to replace skirting boards is around £300 - £500.

 Keep on reading for more information!